 Question 1924

-If this question is applicable The loading place ensures that the permissible maximum loading temperature meets the conditions as described in instruction on maximum loading temperature 7.2.3.28.
-The vessel only confirms the question if the conditions are met.For 1924.2: The loading temperature is determined in agreement, the loading place ensures that the permissible maximum loading temperature is within the permissible temperatures as described in instruction on maximum loading temperature (7.2.3.28).For 1924.2, see also 7.2.3.28.
+[OPTION 1:][If this question is applicable The loading place ensures that the permissible maximum loading temperature meets the conditions as described in instruction on maximum loading temperature 7.2.3.28.
+The vessel only confirms the question if the conditions are met.]

+[OPTION 2:][For 1924.2: The loading temperature is determined in agreement, the loading place ensures that the permissible maximum loading temperature is within the permissible temperatures as described in instruction on maximum loading temperature (7.2.3.28).]

+For 1924.2, see also 7.2.3.28.

 For 1924.3, see also 7.2.4.29, 9.3.1.21.11.